 Editor in Chief: Jane Secker, London School of Economics and Political Science.

 Jane is Copyright and Digital Literacy Advisor at the London School of Economics and Political Science where she provides advice and training for staff and researchers.
 She has considerable research experience and has published several books on information literacy, copyright and e-learning.
 She was a founder member of the LILAC Conference Committee, a keen user of social media and regularly presents at international and national conferences.
 Follow her on Twitter.

 Managing Editor: Cathie Jackson, Cardiff University

 Until recently, Cathie co-ordinated the strategic development of information literacy within Information Services at Cardiff University.
 She was also subject librarian for the Centre for Professional Legal Studies in Cardiff Law School.
-Until April 2012, she was project manager for the Welsh Information Literacy Project.
+From 2010 to 2012, she was project manager for the Welsh Information Literacy Project, which established the Information Literacy Framework for Wales.
 Follow her on Twitter.